 Overclocking: Do you need it?

-Amped-up processors are often associated with gaming, but here’s a reality check.
-Speeding up your CPU may not to do much for your gaming experience.
-It will help particularly demanding programs run faster, but you probably won’t notice the effect on today’s computer games.
-If your machine is new enough to run the latest titles, its CPU/GPU are likely sufficient already.
-Overclocking your dedicated graphics card, on the other hand, can lead to smoother action and better graphics more reliably.
+Overclocked processors are often associated with gaming, but here’s a reality check: Speeding up your CPU may not do much to improve your gaming experience.
+It helps particularly demanding programs run faster, certainly, but you probably won’t notice the same effect in today’s PC games.
+Why?
+Because the GPU simply does most of the work.

 How much faster are we talking?